gabpedroza/IDP-M208/IDP/docs/Electrical_documentation.md

 ## Motors
 ### Linear actuator
-The motors connections are wired so that the red wire show connect to the pin labelled 1.
+The motors connections are wired so that the red wire should connect to the pin labelled 1.
 Otherwise, it is plug and play.
 ## Sensors
 ### I2C ports testing
 Using the very reliable VL53L0X, all I2C pin pairs (not connected to motors) were tested.
 All of them work, besides: